WebSocket Communication Protocol

 • {"type": "tts", "state": "sentence_start", "text": "..."}

-• Makes the device display the current text fragment to be played or read on the interface (e.g., for display to the user).
+• Have device display current text segment to be played or read on interface (e.g., for user display).

 5. IoT